 Has anyone ever walked you through the steps that take place during a PCI assessment?
 It has been my experience that knowing what you are getting into helps smooth out the surprises and (hopefully) lowers the anxiety that is associated with externally driven compliance.
 In an earlier blog entry on pitfalls, I discussed some of the big-ticket items we see that end up as non-compliant.
 Now I want to walk you through the steps of an assessment so you can get an idea of how it will flow and to prepare you before you take the first step off the precipice.

-Get yourself ready with the PCI DSS basics.
+15 Step PCI Compliance Checklist: Get yourself ready with the basics.

 The Boy Scouts have a motto, “Be Prepared” which is appropriate in this case.
 The last thing you need is for the assessor you just paid a bunch of money to walk in and immediately tell you that you’ll never pass if you don’t have the basics done.
 By the basics, I mean you have completed and in hand:

 - Validated scope – both what is in scope and verified what is out of scope is truly out of scope

 - Data repositories – know where it is stored and how it is protected

 - Connectivity diagrams